zanko-mezdrichki/ATLAS-Module-Configuration-GUI/README.md

 # 🧩 ATLAS Module Configuration GUI

 **ATLAS Module Configuration GUI** is a **Python/PyQt5 application** designed to manage, visualize, and edit configuration parameters of ATLAS detector modules.
-It supports both *cold* and *warm* module configurations, allowing users to safely modify parameters and export updated files while preserving the original directory structure.
+It supports both *cold* and *warm* module configurations, allowing users to safely modify parameters and export updated files.

 Project carried out with a university classmate and supervised by Professor Carla Sbarra.